 As long as the police protect the right of Fascists and racists to express their views there will be confrontations.
 We know that Nazi movements must be smashed before they can gain a foothold.
-We know that for every successful racist demonstration many immigrants and Trades Unionists will suffer physical attacks.
-We cannot allow the NF to win control of our streets.

-Riot shields, developed N. Ireland, are used for the first time on mainland UK streets.
+We know that for every successful racist demonstration many immigrants and Trades Unionists will suffer physical Riot shields, developed N. Ireland, are used for the first time on mainland UK streets.
 Photo: Andrew Wiard (Report)